WMatthewARC/Module-21-Challenge/README.md

 ![Capture05](https://user-images.githubusercontent.com/30300016/201495629-c3675a01-52c8-401d-bd50-714432ebf1b9.JPG)
 ![Capture06](https://user-images.githubusercontent.com/30300016/201495637-c0964640-7ac5-41dc-99bc-96c2fcb20525.JPG)

-1. **Overview** of the analysis: Explain the purpose of this analysis.
+### 1. **Overview** of the analysis: Explain the purpose of this analysis.
-   I saw I came I written a model to help see weather campaign where successful and the model seems fairly accurate.
+   `I saw I came I written a model to help see weather campaign where successful and the model seems fairly accurate.`

-2. **Results**: Data Preprocessing
+### 2. **Results**: Data Preprocessing

 * What variable(s) are the target(s) for your model?
-    AFFILIATION	CLASSIFICATION	USE_CASE	INCOME_AMT	SPECIAL_CONSIDERATIONS	ASK_AMT	IS_SUCCESSFUL are all used.
-Anything that would be considered as a variable in that campaign and whether it was successful.
+    `AFFILIATION	CLASSIFICATION	USE_CASE	INCOME_AMT	SPECIAL_CONSIDERATIONS	ASK_AMT	IS_SUCCESSFUL are all used.
+Anything that would be considered as a variable in that campaign and whether it was successful.`

 * What variable(s) are the features for your model?
-    AFFILIATION	CLASSIFICATION	USE_CASE	INCOME_AMT	SPECIAL_CONSIDERATIONS	ASK_AM
+    `AFFILIATION	CLASSIFICATION	USE_CASE	INCOME_AMT	SPECIAL_CONSIDERATIONS	ASK_AM`

 * What variable(s) should be removed from the input data because they are neither targets nor features?
-    EIN	NAME	ORGANIZATION	NAME
+    `EIN	NAME	ORGANIZATION	NAME`

-* Compiling, Training, and Evaluating the Model
+### Compiling, Training, and Evaluating the Model

 *  How many neurons, layers, and activation functions did you select for your neural network model, and why?
-       3 see in the images above.
+ ` 3 see in the images above.`
 *  Were you able to achieve the target model performance?
-       Yes 75%
+  ` Yes 75%`
 *  What steps did you take in your attempts to increase model performance?
-        Adjust what variables to use and how much weight to give them settled on 45
+   `  Adjust what variables to use and how much weight to give them settled on 45 `

-thank you for your time.
+`thank you for your time.
-Matt--
+Matt-- `